 This is a once in a generation opportunity to make a huge difference to cancer treatment in Swindon and the local community are backing the campaign in their thousands and in such extraordinary ways.

-At the end of July due to the efforts of the local community and with the support of many of our corporate partners we hit £1.7million.
-With less than 12 months to go we need to raise the final £1.2 million to turn this dream into a reality.
+At the end of September due to the efforts of the local community and with the support of many of our corporate partners we have raised just over £1.8 million.
+With less than 12 months to go we need to raise the final £1.1 million to turn this dream into a reality.

 Plans for the service How your donation will help What it means